-Section 3.1 Your plan membership card - Use it to get all covered care information about this benefit including a separate member identification card that you must use when you receive the specific services related to your COPD condition.
+Section 3.1 Your plan membership card - Use it to get all covered care

 While you are a member of our plan, you must use your membership card for our plan whenever you get any services covered by this plan.
 You should also show the provider your Medicaid card, if applicable.
 Here's a sample membership card to show you what yours will look like: